 Government forecasts suggest Oxford’s population will be 180,000 by 2040 and so there could be 190,000 living in the city by the middle of the century.
 That’s 18 per cent above the city’s current population of 161,000 people – so we want to start thinking now about how the city will operate.

-Starting on 6 November, and over the subsequent four weeks, we will be asking for views on each of these themes:
+Starting on 6 November 2017, and over the subsequent four weeks, we asked for views on each of these themes:

 - Oxford’s work and learning – your work, your business, the economy, education and the universities